rjrjr/compose-backstack/README.md

 library, although it is meant to be easy to plug into your navigation library of choice (e.g. [compose-router](https://github.com/zsoltk/compose-router)), or even just use on its own.

-This library is compatible with Compose dev16.
+The Compose version that this library is compatible with is indicated in this library's version number.

 ## Usage